mauricio-cantu/money-tracker-app/README.md

 # Money Tracker App
-App to manage money accounts (create accounts, transactions and deposits).
+App to keep track of your money.
+Create accounts and make deposits and transactions between them.

 ## Techs